 Perhaps you at one time had a fear of public speaking but discovered the means to overcome that fear.
 Many people are eager to learn workable ideas on how to become a confident public speaker.
 Please be encouraged to share your success stories, as well as your questions or concerns at the bottom of this page.

 Too, you may share some episodes that were not successful.
 There are instances when our efforts don’t go as plan but can provide a formative learning tool.

 IDEAS TO CONSIDER WHEN SPEAKING IN PUBLIC

-Find a subject for which you have a passion.
-Think of how it apples to your life.
+When initiating plans to dwell into the world of public speaking, it is often best to begin by finding a subject for which you have a passion.
+Think of how it applies to your life.
 Plan how would you tell a story about how it has impacted your life.
 An example might be a struggle you faced and how you overcame it.
 That is just one of a million subjects.

 When you do speak to a group – MOVE!
 Use a cordless lavaliere microphone and walk around the room.
 Lightly touch people on the shoulder.
 If you walk around the room, people’s heads will turn, which means in a small way, they are INVOLVED!
 A lectern puts a layer between you and the audience.
 I never use a lectern.

 Voice and clarity are important.
 One way to achieve clarity is to emphasize the last sound of each word.
 It may sound odd at first but not to the audience.
 It will sound very polished.

 Use a full voice.
 Many celebrities, such as James Earl Jones and John Wayne, overcame their stuttering by using a full voice.
 Even if you don’t stutter, realize their voices made them famous….and wealthy.